If you are, or have been, looking around for professional indemnity (PI) insurance, it’s likely you’ve come across the term 'negligence'.

 Examples include a management consultant’s bad advice, a web developer’s coding error or an architect’s incorrect design.

 What else?
 Well, as it’s professional indemnity insurance that covers claims of negligence, it’s worth looking at a few policy wordings to see what's covered.
-Here are some for starters:
+These things, for starters:

-- Loss of your documents (those necessary for your work for a client).
+- Loss of documents (those necessary for your work for a client)

 - Breach of confidence and misuse of information.

-This is just a broad selection.
+This is just a broad selection of circumstances.
 Individual, occupation-specific policies necessarily carry more cover.
 But at least now you'll have a good idea of where negligence ends and insurance begins.